 Anyway, with that introduction, I bring you:

-Stories From My Butt – A Tale of Postpartum Constipation.
+Stories From My Butt – a Tale of Postpartum Constipation.

+And then my second son was born and things changed.
 Within a few months of surviving off of toast and liquid caffeine, I found myself incredibly sick.
 I was bloated, nauseous and vomiting.
 I swore on all things holy that if I was pregnant from the one time we had sex that I was officially in the running to be the most fertile human on the planet.

 Eventually, I went to the doctor.
 This resulted in a pregnancy test.
 Negative.